syntasso/kratix-docs/docs/workshop/part-ii/03-service-on-demand.md

 cp resource-request.yaml test/input/object.yaml
 ```

-At this stage, your directory structure should look like this:
+At this stage, your test directory structure should look like this:

 ```
-📂 elastic-cloud-promise
-├── pipeline
-│   ├── Dockerfile
-│   ├── beats-values.yaml
-│   ├── default-config.yaml
-│   └── run
-├── promise.yaml
-├── resource-request.yaml
-└── test
+📂 test
 ├── input
 │   └── object.yaml
 ├── metadata
 └── output
 ```

 ### Create simple test suite